jacobdensford/jacobdensford.com/projects/new-trpg.md

 ##### Thief Feats

-- **Sneak Attack:** Deal double HP when attacking an enemy who is engaged with someone else or who is unaware of your presence.
+- **Sneak Attack:** Deal double HP harm when attacking an enemy who is engaged with someone else or who is unaware of your presence.
-- **Retry** Lose 2 INT HP in order to reroll skill dice.
+- **Retry** Spend 2 INT HP in order to reroll skill dice.
-- **Jack of all Trades:** Lose 2 INT HP to roll a d4 with any skill.
+- **Jack of all Trades:** Spend 2 INT HP to roll a d4 with any skill.
 - //

 #### Mage